sahinakkaya/sahinakkaya.dev/_posts/2022-01-01-stop-cat-pipeing.md

 grep some_pattern some_file
 ```

 ... which can make you save a few keystrokes and a few nanoseconds of CPU cycles.
 Phew!
 Not a big deal if you are not working files that contains GBs of data, right?
-I agree but you should still use the former command because it will help you solve some other problems better.
+I agree but you should still use the latter command because it will help you solve some other problems better.
 Here is a real life scenario: You want to search for some specific pattern in all the files in a directory.

 - If you use the first approach, you may end up running commands like this: